Out-of-body experience: Ehrsson study

 In August 2007, Henrik Ehrsson, then at the Institute of Neurology at University College of London (now at the Karolinska Institute in Sweden), published research in Science demonstrating the first experimental method that, according to the scientist's claims in the publication, induced an out-of-body experience in healthy participants.
 The experiment was conducted in the following way:

 Both critics and the experimenter himself note that the study fell short of replicating "full-blown" OBEs.
-As with previous experiments which induced sensations of floating outside of the body, Ehrsson's work does not explain how a brain malfunction might cause an OBE.
+As with previous experiments that induced sensations of floating outside of the body, Ehrsson's work does not explain how a brain malfunction might cause an OBE.
 Essentially, Ehrsson created an illusion that fits a definition of an OBE in which "a person who is awake sees his or her body from a location outside the physical body."